snowplow-archive/snowplow.github.com/_posts/2017-04-10-snowplow-javascript-tracker-2.8.0-released.md

 Thanks to [Snowflake Analytics' Mike Robins][mike] for adding the support for OptimizelyX.

 <h2 id="get-data">5.
-Extracting key data from the tracker</h2>
+Extracting valuable metadata from the tracker</h2>

 In an effort to give you more control, we've exposed a few properties internal to the tracker such as cookie names, page view IDs and domain session indices.

+The recommended way of retrieving these data points is via a [tracker callback][callback], which prevents problems if the tracker hasn't finished loading.

-For example, you can retrieve the complete cookie name for the domain cookie with through a callback to avoid problems if the tracker isn't done loading:
+For example, you can retrieve the complete cookie name for the domain cookie like so:

 {% highlight javascript %}
 window.snowplow_name_here(function () {